drewbitt/typescript-to-lua-tic80/README.md

 ## Running the Project

-In `tsconfig.json`, the "files" config determines what is transpiled to lua.
+In `tsconfig.json`, the "files" config determines what is transpiled to Lua.
 You will need to adjust this to include the files you want to transpile when you run `tstl`.

 You can run this project with either: